 - A harmful or defective product

-You wake up one morning to learn a defect in your product or improper labelling caused injuries.
+You wake up one morning to learn a defect in your product or improper labeling caused injuries.
 Yikes.
 It’s only a matter of time before your customers start pursuing legal options.
-An apology and a refund is not going to cut it.
+An apology and a refund are not going to cut it.

 Quality control’s your best friend, but if that fails, a good product liability insurance policy will help you out instead.

 If your website publishes something that’s a) deemed false and b) causes damage to a person or company’s reputation, you could be held liable.

 Think this doesn’t apply to an e-commerce site?
 Consider all the ways in which you communicate with your customers or advertise your product.
 A libelous tweet or blog post about another company or individual (especially if you have a large audience) could land you in some deep trouble.

 General liability insurance covers you from accusations of libel (written/permanent statements) or slander (oral statements) if you’re found liable.